 What is the demographic makeup of your 1L class?

-For the entering class of 2015 approximately 51 percent of students were female, and 19 percent were students of color.
-Students ranged in age from 20-43.
-We had students from 20 states and 4 foreign countries, with 29% from outside the state of Ohio.
+For the entering class of 2020, as of 08-31-2020, there were 182 students.
+Approximately 60 percent of students were female and 25 percent were students of color.
+Students ranged in age from 20-44 with a median age of 22.
+We had students from 23 states, Washington D.C., and India, with 34% from outside the State of Ohio.
 More than half of the typical entering class has been in the workforce for one year or more.

 What is the minimum LSAT/GPA at Moritz?

 We have no minimum LSAT or GPA at Moritz.
-Typically, our incoming class has a median LSAT score of 159 and median GPA of 3.61.
+The Autumn 2020 incoming class has a median LSAT score of 161 and a median GPA of 3.79.

 Do you have a part-time or night program?